-The Supreme Court’s decision in Obergefell vs. Hodges in June 2015 legalized gay marriage in the United States, marking a historical and pivotal point in the gay rights movement.
-Marriage equality has dominated political discourse regarding gay rights, but many pressing issues that affect the nearly 9 million LGBTQ Americans still remain.
+The Supreme Court’s decision in Obergefell v.
+Hodges in June 2015 legalized gay marriage in the United States, marking a historical and pivotal point in the gay rights movement.
+Marriage equality has dominated political discourse regarding gay rights, but many pressing issues still remain that affect the nearly 9 million LGBTQ Americans.
 LGBT Americans residing in 28 states face the threat of losing their jobs due to their sexual orientation.
 Workplace discrimination against LGBT individuals remains rampant and produces a variety of social, health and economic ramifications including wage disparities, economic losses, decreased worker productivity, and increased risks of mental illness.

 The Williams Institute at the University of California, Los Angeles compiled a report in 2011 discussing LGBT workplace discrimination in America.
 The study yielded some sobering results including the following: 42% of LGBT respondents experienced at least one instance of employment discrimination, 35% reported workplace harassment, and 16% said their sexual orientation caused a job loss.
 Additional research found that 78% of transgender and gender-non-conforming workers faced discrimination at work and 26% reported losing a job due to their gender identity.
 In response to these reprehensible findings, the Senate passed the Employment Non-Discrimination Act (ENDA) in 2013 with bipartisan support.
 However, House Republicans prevented ENDA from reaching the floor for a vote.